 The SWRB will move outdated ICT systems and processes to cloud-based software, and run an information campaign with the aim that all social workers become registered.

-This funding is part of the SWRB’s wider programme of work, including developing a Scope of Practice in consultation with the sector, and new ways of assessing competence.
+This funding is part of the SWRB’s wider programme of work, including developing a Scope of Practice by engaging with the sector, and new ways of assessing competence.